 Benjamin has given a TED talk (12 minutes in length): Breaking Barriers of Autism: The Power of Kindness and Friendship https://www.youtube.com/watch?v=r05BUkOfOk8

 Benjamin also appears onstage as a singer/actor/poi-swing artist, and has been a key performer in sensory-friendly concerts (singing, narrating, playing violin/recorders/guitar/ukulele). https://benjaminbreakingbarriers.wordpress.com/2016/04/01/archived-calendar-of-events/

-Benjamin was the youngest keynote speaker at the 2014 national conference of USAAA (U.S. Autism & Asperger Association) https://www.youtube.com/watch?v=bs2qMEjmaXg and was a featured presenter for the 2013 BolderLife Festival, an influential film/education/action event.
+Since beginning his speaking career at the tender age of 17, Benjamin has become internationally known.
+Most recently, he was keynote speaker at the British School of Berlin, Germany (2019) and for the Kennedy Krieger Institute’s annual autism conference in Baltimore (2017).
+Earlier highlights include being the youngest keynote speaker at the 2014 national conference of USAAA (U.S. Autism & Asperger Association) https://www.youtube.com/watch?v=bs2qMEjmaXg and being a featured presenter for the 2013 BolderLife Festival, an influential film/education/action event.
 Benjamin was also invited to speak at the Colorado Talented and Gifted (CAGT) Conference (2013, 2014) and for the AutCom autism conference (2013).
 He was recognized with the 2013 Temple Grandin Award (given by Future Horizons autism publishers), by the ACL (Assoc. for Community Living) with their “Self-Advocate of the Year” award (2013), and by the ASC (Autism Society of Colorado) with their “Compassionate Youth of the Year” award (2012).